WanShanJie/Testing-Readme.md-file/README.md

-# Retrieve LDAP Member List - GID
+# Retrieve LDAP Member List

 This Python script retrieves users from LDAP groups and displays them, useful for syncing or auditing Zabbix users with LDAP Active Directory.